When and where to see August's rare supermoon blue moon

 Supermoons occur when the moon's orbit is closest to Earth at the same time as the moon is full, according to NASA.
 The moon's distance from Earth varies between about 221,457 miles and 252,712 miles.

 During this month's supermoon peak, the moon will be around 225,288 miles from Earth.
 It will be even closer to Earth in September: roughly 222,005 miles.
 In October, the full moon will be about 222,095 miles from Earth.
-The last supermoon in the series — November's — will be around 224,385 miles from Earth.
+The last supermoon in the series — November's — will be when the moon is around 224,385 miles from Earth.

 How much bigger and brighter will the August supermoon appear than the average full moon?

 The moon will appear even bigger and brighter the next month.
-September's full moon will look 7.5% bigger and 15.5% brighter than average, according to NASA.
+September's full moon will look 7.5% bigger and 15.5% brighter than average, NASA said.

 When are the next supermoons this year?